ricardoquesada/unijoysticle2/docs/user_guide.md

 In *Mouse mode* you control the mouse from a gamepad.

 - Left or Right axis control the cursor movement
-- Button A: left button
+- Button A / Cross: left button
-- Button B: right button
+- Button B / Circle: right button
-- Button X: middle button
+- Button X / Square: middle button

 Note: Mouse emulation only works on Atari ST / Amiga computers.